When you think about the most important subjects for children to learn, what immediately comes to mind?

 As we’ve discussed, incorporating art into you a student’s regular routine can help them grow in the following areas:

 - Decision making

 - Risk taking and perseverance

 You can see how these are all valuable qualities for a child or teen to develop (or have begun developing) by young adulthood.
-Taken together, they show a picture of a young person who have a confident sense of who they are and how they connect to the world around them.
-While “art for art’s sake,” is a valuable pursuit on its own (especially if you have a child who has a natural interest in it), it is also a valuable tool to help kids and teen discover who they are.
+Art, and art education, helps children develop a clear picture of who they are and how they connect to the world around them.
+While “art for art’s sake,” is a valuable pursuit on its own (especially if you have a child who has a natural interest in it), it is also a valuable tool to help kids and teens find their way.
 Growing up is hard, and art can be a positive force in the midst of it.

 Have you considered making art courses a part of your child or teen’s daily life ?
 Do you have a student who is naturally interested or gifted in art, or are you interested in it for some of the other reasons mentioned above?
 We want to know!